AbsoluteStratos/VRC_Graffiti/README.md

 Developed for 'Write Defaults' off.

+| Why don't the tags work with shadows / fog / etc?

+They are unlit shaders right now, may get around to updating them to lit if there is an ask.

 ## Contact / Support

 If you find an issue / bug, have a feature request or have a question, create an issue on this repo.